steve3d/raspberry-pipewire-aac-codec/README.md

 So by default install, there is no AAC codec for bluetooth, but it can be manually build from source.

-Then there is the aac code plugin, install steps:
+Then there is the aac codec plugin, install steps:

 1. Make sure you are using PipeWire audio backend in `raspi-config`
 2. Install libfdk-aac2: `sudo apt install libfdk-aac2`